RichardJohnNowell/Only-Analog-secondhand-records-/README.md

 </div>
 <br>
 <p>The website for Only Analog records and cassettes.</p>
-<p>Only Analog is a well-known store in St.Nicholas market, Bristol.
+<p>Only Analog is a well-known stall in St.Nicholas Market, Bristol.
 We sell only records and cassettes, preferring the sound of analog formats.</p>
 <br>
 <div align="center">
     <a href="https://github.com/RichardJohnNowell/Only-Analog-secondhand-records-/blob/main/static/img/various-images/oa-four-screens-montage.jpg?raw=true">